mehwisha01/Design-Portfolio/content/posts/FourQ/index.md

 ![Secondary Persona](/Secondary Persona.png)

-## Empathy Maps Wireframes
+## Empathy Maps/Wireframes

 Empathy maps were created to give the team into more insights on what user feel, do, say and want.
 Persona did bring our team to understand the users but empathy mapping helped us to be in user's shoes.
 Once I felt that we understand our users enough, I started sketching out the wireframe of the old product and new product.
 These wireframe were tested with many sets of different users within persona group.

-Few Examples of the wireframes that was tested with the real users for additional feedback and adjusted.
+Few Examples of the wireframe that was tested with the real users for additional feedback and adjusted.

 ![Invoice Upload](/Invoice Upload.png)
 ![Invoice Upload Complete](/Invoice UploadComplete.png)